RonBulka/bicycle_mobileye/README.md

 - **Open Images**: Dataset source
 - **DepthAI**: OAK-D camera support
 - **OpenCV**: Computer vision library

-## 📞 Support

-For questions and support:
-- Create an issue on GitHub
-- Check the documentation in `docs/`
-- Review the training logs in `runs/`
+- **Raspberry Pi Foundation**: Edge computing platform

 ---

 **Safety Notice**: This system is designed to assist cyclists but should not replace proper road safety practices.
 Always follow traffic laws and use appropriate safety equipment.
+The system is intended as a supplementary safety aid and should not be relied upon as the primary safety mechanism.